Refer someone to Grow for Life

 • taking cuttings and potting on plants

-Trainees are encouraged to do tasks that they enjoy and feel able to do before moving on to learn how to undertake new tasks.
+Gardeners are encouraged to do tasks that they enjoy and feel able to do before moving on to learn how to undertake new tasks.

 Grow for Life gardening sessions provide a gentle therapeutic intervention for people affected by low confidence, depression, anxiety or isolation.